 In the balance, when we think about which is better, our natural teeth are still slightly superior to dental implants.
 So we will try to preserve your natural teeth whenever possible or advisable.
 But if your natural teeth aren’t in good shape, then dental implants are undoubtedly the best option to replace them.

-To learn more about dental implants in Spokane, please call (509) 532-1111 for an appointment with a cosmetic dentist at Collins Dentistry & Aesthetics today.
+To learn more about dental implants, please call (509) 532-1111 for an appointment with a Spokane cosmetic dentist at Collins Dentistry & Aesthetics today.